 For the 2019-2020 school year, the Clay City Jr./Sr. High School staff consists of two administrators (one serving as half-time athletic director), two guidance counselors, the equivalent of 29 full-time teachers, eight instructional assistants, two secretaries, and one treasurer.
 The school added a classified position of Athletic Assistant a few years ago.
 An addition beginning with the 2014-2015 school year was a full-time technology technician that divides time between CCHS and CCE.
 Three teachers travel between Northview High School and Clay City Jr./Sr. High School, a distance of 20 miles.
-The School Nurse travels between CCHS and CCE and is Head Nurse for C.C.S.
-Of the Clay City faculty, 100% are classified as Highly Qualified Educators.
+The School Nurse is full-time at CCHS and is also the Head Nurse for C.C.S.
+One-hundred percent are classified as Highly Qualified Educators.